-Mr. Raynor is the Chair of the Board's Nominating and Corporate Governance Committee and is a member of the Board's Audit and Finance Committee and Compensation Committee.
+Dr. Nash is currently a member of the Board's Audit and Finance and Nominating and Corporate Governance Committees.
+If re-elected, Dr. Nash will serve as the Chair of the Board's Nominating and Corporate Governance Committee, and will be a member of the Board's Audit and Finance Committee.